 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2020) Please refer to the e-safety/online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2020) and the procedures and measures outlined in CCE's Digital Safeguarding Policy and the Technical Security Policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within Bishop Bronescombe School - Debbie Carmichael - with any concerns.
+All staff, in the first instance, should contact the SPOC (Single Point of Contact) within our school with any concerns.